amitseth7/kubernetes-labs/sidecar/README.md

 sidecar-container             2/2     Running   0          13s
 ```

-this is the first time that we are seeing 2/2 in front of a pod
+this is the first time that we are seeing `2/2` in front of a pod, it means two containers are inside this pod and they are both up and running at the same time

 ## Step 2 - Service